godot-jolt/godot-jolt/README.md

 ## What about determinism?

-While Jolt itself offers deterministic simulations, Godot Jolt is not able to make any such guarantees.
-Simulations in Godot Jolt may look deterministic, and may even be deterministic, but it should not be relied upon if determinism is a hard requirement.
+While Jolt itself offers deterministic simulations, Godot Jolt is not able to make such guarantees.
+Simulations in Godot Jolt may look deterministic, and may even happen to be deterministic, but this should not be relied upon if determinism is a hard requirement.

 ## What's not supported?